 Prior to law school, Ms. Gaudreau worked as a senior legislative aide for a member of Congress in Washington, D.C. and was responsible for legislation involving international trade, science and technology, telecommunications, the environment, energy and small business.

 Ms. Gaudreau is a member of the firm's Pro Bono Committee.
-She was recognized as a 2017 Northern California “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
+She was recognized as a Northern California “Super Lawyer” in 2017 and 2018 for Intellectual Property Litigation by Super Lawyers magazine.
 Ms. Gaudreau is the recipient of Iranian American Bar Association Northern Chapter 2014 Pro Bono Award.

 Represented plaintiff in predatory pricing, tying, price and services discrimination claims against rival provider of San Francisco Bay Cruises.
 Favorable settlement at trial after successful appeal.
 Fisherman's Wharf Bay Cruise Corp. v.
 Blue & Gold Fleet, 7 Cal.
 Rptr.
 3d 628 (2004); 114 Cal.
 App.
 4th 309 (2003).